cloud-gov/cg-site/_docs/compliance/domain-standards.md

 Since any modern web application framework should include CSRF token masking to mitigate BREACH, disabling compression is not necessary, and would badly impact all end users of cloud.gov.
-We suggest that you mitigate BREACH at the application level, or carry the finding as an operational requirement.
+We suggest that you mitigate BREACH at the application level, and if the application-level mitigations are in place, denote the scanner finding as a false positive.

 ## DNSSEC